-5 See ISE Rules 205 (Access Fees), 206 (Transaction Fees), 207 (Communication Fees), 208 (Regulatory Fees or Charges), 209 (Transfer Fees) and 210 (Liability for Payment of Fees).
+5 See ISE Mercury Rules 205 (Participant Fees) and 206 (Liability for Payment of Fees).

 6The monthly invoice will indicate that the amount on the invoice will be debited from the designated NSCC account.
 Each month, the Exchange will send a file to the Member's clearing firm which will indicate the amounts to be debited from each Member.
-If a Member is "self-clearing," no such file would be sent as the Member would receive the invoice, as noted above, which would indicate the amount to be debited.
+If a Member is "self-clearing", no such file would be sent as the Member would receive the invoice, as noted above, which would indicate the amount to be debited.

-$^{^7\}mathrm{By}$ way of example, October invoices would be sent on November 7th.
+7 By way of example, October invoices would be sent on November 7th.